 - Terrain: Rugged, advanced

-- Best For: Extremists and expert skiiers and snowboarders
+- Best For: Extremists and expert skiers and snowboarders

 - Where to Stay near Snowbird Ski Resort: There are 5 places to stay at Snowboard, with plenty of apres-ski options for dining, spas, and more.
-The Inn at Snowbird is one of the resort’s finer accommodation options, with a heated pool, hot tub, steam room and fitness facility, as well as complementary hot drinks and wifi.
-There is also a business centre and a movie and games room.
+The Inn at Snowbird is one of the resort’s finer accommodation options, with a heated pool, hot tub, steam room, and fitness facility, as well as complimentary hot drinks and wifi.
+There is also a business center and a movie and games room.
 Prices start from $230 for a private room

 - Address: Highway 210, Little Cottonwood Canyon Rd, Sandy, Utah